YouTube – How to Embed Video in Ebay

 <object height="385" width="340"><param name="movie" value="http://www.youtube.com/v/XXXXXXXX? fs=1&hl=en_US"><param name="allowFullScreen" value="true"><param name="allowscriptaccess" value="always"> <embed src="http://www.youtube.com/v/XXXXXXXX?fs=1&hl=en_US" type="application/x-shockwave-flash"allowscriptaccess="always" allowfullscreen="true" height="385" width="340"></object></p></div>

 Just replace the two sets of XXXXXXXX after the watch?v= in the YouTube video URL.
-I haven’t tested it myself, and I’ll update again if it works for me!
+User Red was able to successfully use the above code!

 This post is going to teach you how to embed a YouTube video into one of your eBay listings.

 Just as an FYI, It requires NO coding background whatsoever.
 Seriously, you’ll just need to be able to copy and paste!